MicrosoftDocs/win32/desktop-src/WinSock/initializing-winsock.md

 ---
-Description: 'All processes (applications or DLLs) that call Winsock functions must initialize the use of the Windows Sockets DLL before making other Winsock functions calls.
-This also makes certain that Winsock is supported on the system.' ms.assetid: '300858d8-bed3-4a3c-abb5-2cecd100e5d7'
+Description: All processes (applications or DLLs) that call Winsock functions must initialize the use of the Windows Sockets DLL before making other Winsock functions calls.
+This also makes certain that Winsock is supported on the system. ms.assetid: 300858d8-bed3-4a3c-abb5-2cecd100e5d7
 title: Initializing Winsock
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Initializing Winsock